sf-wdi-22-23/modules-22/w07-rails/d3-drills-recursion/readme.md

 <hr>

-## Fibbonacci: A quick example.
+## Fibonacci: A quick example.

-#### It's only natural to teach the example of generating fibbonacci numbers using reccursion because the are **defined recursively**
+#### It's only natural to teach the example of generating fibonacci numbers using recursion because the are **defined recursively**
 By definition, the first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.

-Check out an iterative and recursive solution [here](fibbonacci.rb).
+Check out an iterative and recursive solution [here](fibonacci.rb).

 <hr>

-## An integer to english word converter!
+## An integer to English word converter!

 Our goal is to pass in an integer to our function and have it return the correct English words as follows: